Why You Should Practice Skin to Skin After Birth

 Childbirth is raw and real.
 It is emotional and sometimes dirty.
 Childbirth is also perfection.
 A woman's body is a complete functioning art that can be described as miraculous.
 We grow human beings.
 We also have an innate sense of protecting these new beings.

-Throughout the decades, though, our commercialized-society has tried to strip us of this capability and plant seeds of doubt within our minds.
-But, times are turning, and moms are embracing themselves, their instincts, their capabilities, and the true science that backs what we all already know.
+Throughout the decades, our commercialized-society has tried to strip us of this capability and plant seeds of doubt within our minds.
+But moms are now embracing themselves, their instincts, their capabilities, and the true science that backs what we all already know.
 Gone are the days when a newborn should be wiped down and swaddled before being held.
 Science backs what moms knew: the absolute best place for a baby immediately after birth is on Mom's bare chest.

 - Baby hears your heartbeat